Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-nail-trimming-tools-techniques-home.md

 ### Are nail grinders better than clippers?

 Grinders offer more control and reduce the risk of cutting the quick, but some dogs dislike the noise and vibration.
-Many owners use both—clippers for length, grinders for smoothing.
+Many owners use bothclippers for length, grinders for smoothing.

 ### What length should my dog's nails be?